PluralKit/PluralKit/docs/content/command-list.md

 - `pk;config split IDs [on|off]` - Toggles whether to display 6-letter IDs with a hyphen, to ease readability.
 - `pk;config capitalize IDs [on|off]` - Toggles whether to display IDs as capital letters, to ease readability.
 - `pk;config pad IDs [left|right|off]` - Toggles whether to pad (add a space) 5-character IDs in lists.
-- `pk;config proxy switch [on|off]` - Toggles whether to log a switch whenever you proxy as a different member.
+- `pk;config proxy switch [new|add|off]` - Toggles whether to log a switch whenever you proxy as a different member (or add member to recent switch in add mode).
 - `pk;config name format [format]` - Changes your system's username formatting.
 - `pk;config server name format [format]` - Changes your system's username formatting for the current server.